The following is a list of Irish Dancing Commission and AIDA Inc rules that affect registered dancers in Australia.

 QUALIFICATION FOR ENTRY INTO THE WORLD CHAMPIONSHIPS

-The number of qualifiers for Oireachtas Rince na Cruinne 2018 from a competition at a Regional or National Oireachtas shall be determined by the number of competitors from that particular qualifying region who actually dance in the event concerned and not the number entered.
+The number of qualifiers for Oireachtas Rince na Cruinne 2019 at a Regional or National Oireachtas shall be determined by the number of competitors from that particular qualifying region who actually dance in the event concerned and not the number entered.

-In calculating the number of qualifiers from a Regional or National Oireachtas dancers deemed to have qualified by having attained medal winning positions at Oireachtas Rince na Cruinne 2017 will count as competitors but not as qualifiers.
+In calculating the number of qualifiers from a Regional Oireachtas dancers deemed to have already qualified by having attained medal winning positions at Oireachtas Rince na Cruinne 2018 will count as competitors but not as qualifiers.

-World medal holders from Oireachtas Rince na Cruinne 2017 can be replaced by additional quatlifiers at a Regional Oireachtas 2017 ONLY, on a "1 for 1" basis.
+World medal holders from Oireachtas Rince na Cruinne 2018 can be replaced by additional quatlifiers at a Regional or National Oireachtas in 2018.

-If a World medal holder from Oireachtas Rince na Cruinne 2017, including a world champion, does not compete at a Regional Oireachtas, then an additional qualifying place is not created for Oireachtas Rince na Cruinne 2018.
+If a World medal holder from Oireachtas Rince na Cruinne 2018, including a world champion, does not compete at a Regional Oireachtas 2018, then an additional qualifying place is not created for Oireachtas Rince na Cruinne 2019.

-The number of qualifiers from the respective competitions at a Regional / National Oireachtas shall be as follows:-
+The number of qualifiers from the respective competitions at a Regional or National Oireachtas shall be as follows:-

-(a) In the case of competition for Senior Men Over 21 the number of qualifiers shall be (7) where the number of competitors is twenty or less plus one additional qualifier for each ten, or part of ten in excess of the first twenty reckonable competitors.
+- (a) In the case of competition for Senior Men Over 21 the number of qualifiers shall be seven (7) where the number of competitors is twenty or less plus one additional qualifier for each five, or part of five in excess of the first twenty eligible competitors.

-(b) In the case of other age groups the number of qualifiers shall be (5) where the number of competitors is twenty or less plus one additional qualifier for each ten, or part of ten in excess of the first twenty reckonable competitors.
+- (b) In the case of all other solo age groups the number of qualifiers shall be five (5) where the number of competitors is twenty or less plus one additional qualifier for each ten, or part of ten in excess of the first twenty eligible competitors.

 COSTUME RULES have been updated October 2015